andrewchambers/bupstash/doc/man/bupstash-gc.1.md

 unreachable data chunks and removing them, potentially reclaiming disk space.

-For periods of time during garbage collection operations that modify the repository (such as bupstash-put(1)) may temporarily fail and report that the repository is busy.
+For periods of time during garbage collection operations that modify the repository (such as bupstash-put(1)) may temporarily be blocked.

 The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate.